mitodl/ol-infrastructure/docs/runbooks/oncall.md

 Be sure to inform the requester of what you see for output and add it to the ticket for this issue if there is one.

+If you see the command fail with an exception, note the HTTP response code.
+In particular a 401 means that the API key is likely out of date.
+A 409 signals a conflict (e.g. dupe email) that will likely be handled by conflict resolution code and thus can probably be ignored.

 ## MITXOnline

 ### Grading Celery Task Failed (STUB entry.
 Needs love)